Suut Kemal Yetkin: Career

 He entered political life in 1939.
 Parliament VII.
 Term and Parliament VIII., he served as an Urfa Deputy of the Republican People's Party.
 He was not elected in the 1950s elections.
 He returned to academic life as a professor of Islamic Arts in Faculty of Theology at Ankara University.

-He was the Rector of Ankara University between 1959-1963.
+He was the Rector of Ankara University between 1959 and 1963.
 He was the dean of Ankara University Faculty of Theology twice.